 Yes.
 There are picnic tables near the car park and at nearby Tyneham Farm for those bringing their own refreshments.

 There are no litter bins so please take your litter home with you.

 Are there any toilets?

 Yes.
 There are limited toilet facilities (including for the disabled) at Tyneham Farm two minutes walk from the car park.
+Sadly the toilets at Tyneham have been vandalised and will remain CLOSED until further notice.
 There are no toilets at Worbarrow.